Graffersid Blogs

 Once you have set a business goal with a predictive timeline, the next step is to plan how to achieve it.
 When it comes to software development, specific goals can easily be accomplished by adding a few features to the application.
 However, you need not always add plenty of features to the software.
 This is perhaps the number one reason why most software developments lead to failures.
 Developers should add features that will support users’ experience.

-Moreover, while software might include hundreds of features, not all features require the same attention, detailing and care.
+Moreover, while software might include hundreds of features, not all features require the same attention, detailing, and care.
 Developing every single feature closely can cost you a lot of time.
 Instead, focus on core features.

-Impact mapping is a practice for managing a project roadmap and setting potential for the actually needed features.
+Impact mapping is a practice for managing a project roadmap and setting potential for the needed features.
 In short, impact mapping is a way that allows you to decide the alternative measures you can use to accomplish a goal.
-And the only way a software development can come closer to achieving a goal is through supporting human behaviors.
+And the only way software development can come closer to achieving a goal is through supporting human behaviors.

 Impact mapping is one step above conventional mind mapping.
 The process includes four different levels that contain business goals, one actor, one impact, and measures to support/prevent these impacts.